aurzenligl/prophy/docs/schema.rst

         3: SomeType c;
     };

-Currently there are no includes or namespaces in the schema language.
+Currently there are no includes or namespaces in the language.